-During a trip to Alaska, I saw several things you won't find in many other U.S. states: moose, grizzlies, glaciers and Blockbuster stores.
+During a trip to Alaska in 2014, I saw several things you won't find in many other U.S. states: moose, grizzlies, glaciers and Blockbuster stores.

-The video-rental retail business is alive and well in Alaska, which is home to almost all of the nation's remaining Blockbusters.
+The video-rental retail business was alive and well in Alaska, which was home to almost all of the nation's remaining Blockbusters.

 But how is this possible in the age of streaming Netflix and Redbox kiosks?

 Especially when Dish Network, which bought Blockbuster at a bankruptcy auction in 2011, announced in November 2013 that it was closing the remaining 300 company-owned stores?

 It seems any franchise owners or licensees who pay to use Blockbuster's name and logo can live on, becoming what are often called "zombie stores."
 At least 12 such stores across the U.S. remained in 2014.

-Nine of those stores are owned by Texas-based Border Entertainment, and the company's president, Alan Payne, says his stores are still profitable.
+Nine of those stores were owned by Texas-based Border Entertainment, and the company's president, Alan Payne, said his stores were still profitable.

 "We've managed to make it work," he told NPR in 2013.
 "We've just been totally focused on what the stores could do that our competition could not do."

 Brick-and-mortar stores aren't dead